This article was last updated by on

 Alternatively, you can choose slow-release fertilizer once every three months to prevent the risk of over-fertilizing the plant.

-How to Apply the Fertilizer?
+How to Apply the Fertilizer in Arrowhead Plant?

 • Mix the liquid concentrate in a jar or can of water at a 1:1 ratio.